awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 Because streaming is being used, we MUST NOT buffer the entire plaintext, as that would defeat the point of streaming.
 Thus, the plaintext needs to go somewhere other than memory.
-Because this is a client-side library, we MUST give it to the customer.
+Because this is a client-side library, we MUST give it to the user.

 In the case of any decryption failure, the operation MUST zero out any available but unreleaed plaintext.
-The customer MUST understand that all released plaintext cannot be considered signed data until the operation completes and succeeds.
+The user MUST understand that all released plaintext cannot be considered signed data until the operation completes and succeeds.
-The customer MUST discard any released plaintext if the operation fails, and MUST roll back any processing done with that released plaintext.
+The user MUST discard any released plaintext if the operation fails, and MUST roll back any processing done with that released plaintext.
 This change states these security considerations.